 Dr. Jennifer Dwyer, a pediatrician at Akron Children’s Hospital Pediatrics, Barberton, shares 7 tips to help families prepare for a healthy, safe and happy start to the school year.
 Don’t worry, there’s still time to get them checked off your To-Do list.

-1. Review the immunization schedule to be sure they have received recommended shots.
+1. Review your children’s immunization schedules to be sure they have received recommended shots to protect their health.

 - Toddler: 12-15 hours, including naps

 - Middle-school age: 10-11 hours

 4. Talk about nutrition and remind kids to make good food choices when going to the vending machine, through the cafeteria line or packing a lunch.

 “Breakfast is always an important meal and start to the day,” Dr. Dwyer said.
 “Kids are more alert and do better in school if they eat a good breakfast every day.
 Protein and carbohydrates are key.”

 Guidelines in the 5-2-1-Almost None formula, recommended by dietitians, have been shown to help kids and adults prevent obesity, maintain a healthy weight and improve their overall well-being.

 5. Get organized early so everyone knows what is expected of them and when.
 This includes extracurriculars and class schedules, as well as homework, bedtime and morning-time routines.